nf-core/genomeassembler/docs/usage.md

 Further commonly used columns _can_ be:

+- `group` [string] to group different samples in the report to facilitate comparisons.
 - `ontreads` [path] for long reads produced with oxford nanopore sequencers
 - `hifireads` [path] for long reads produced with pacbio sequencers in "HiFi" mode
 - Reference information: